JulianKominovic/personal-website-notion-cms/README.md

 ![screenshot](screenshots/screenshot.png)

-# Bartosz Jarocki - Personal website built using Next.js and Notion as headless CMS
+# Julian Kominovic - Personal website built using Next.js and Notion as headless CMS

 This is my personal website built using